-The thrilling flights typically last 30 minutes — and with a professional instructor ensuring that you stay en route, all you need to worry about is soaking in the breathtaking views of the shores below.
+The thrilling flights typically last 30 minutes — and with a professional instructor ensuring that you stay en route.
+All you need to worry about is soaking in the breathtaking scenery of the shores below.

 Seeing as the Greek Theatre is nestled in Griffith Park, why not rent a bike and ride around the plush nature before the show?